Quicr/quicr-protocol-spec/moq-arch.md

 TODO: explain the picture including the various components of publcishers, subscribers, origin server

+TODO: explian that as the pub go up the tree, they get short circuit sent to any subibers on the the relay they traverse.
+Huge impact to latency for nearby the producer of the media.

 # Names and Named Objects

 [Q: Is this the right level of derails for this draft?]